PLACEMENT TEST - COURSE PROGRESSION aNd levels

 the qualifications of our teachers and advanced research in second language acquisition.
 Our program and evaluation system

-are modeled on the levels of the Common European Framework of Reference for Languages and follows the progression of our textbook series ALTER EGO+, a modern language method written by Alliance Française de Paris professors.
+are modeled on the levels of the Common European Framework of Reference for Languages and follows the progression of our textbook series ALTER EGO+, a modern language method written by professors from Alliance Française de Paris.

 Understands and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 Can introduce him/herself and others and can ask and answer questions about personal details such as where he/she lives, people he/she knows and things he/she has.
 Can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.